Look North

 From Steven to Donna, and Donnas to Donald and then to Don and back to Donna, the founder of Okere City traces his 33 years of struggle with foreign names and how he finally dropped them for his roots.

-in Heritage, Our History
+in Our Heritage

 0